numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given a function defining the above behavior, for now call it ``try_array_function_override``, we now need to call that function from within every relevant NumPy function.
+Given a function defining the above behavior, for now call it ``array_function_implementation_or_override``, we now need to call that function from within every relevant NumPy function.
 This is a pervasive change, but of fairly simple and innocuous code that should complete quickly and without effect if no arguments implement the ``__array_function__`` protocol.